kiribiti/kinfolk/CHANNELS.md

 -   **Auto-Creation**: Every user automatically receives a primary channel upon registration
 -   **Naming**: Primary channel is named after the user (e.g., "Sarah Chen")
--   **Default Posting**: All posts go to the primary channel by default
+-   **Default Storying**: All stories go to the primary channel by default
 -   **Cannot Be Deleted**: Primary channel is permanent (but can be made private)

 #### Additional Channels